 Preheat the oven to 350 degrees F. Line a cookie sheet with silicone mat, parchment paper or leave ungreased.

 Make the dough: In a large bowl, add the peanut butter and sugar and mix until creamy.
 Stir in the almond milk and vanilla.
-Next, add the flour, baking soda and salt, mix to combine.
+Next, add the flour, baking soda, and salt, mix to combine.
 The dough will be tough to stir, using your hands to mix it together will be easier.

 Roll and flatten: Using a 1.5 tablespoon scooper, scoop out the dough and roll into balls, about 1 1/4 inch.
 Place the balls of dough about 2 1/2 inches apart on a baking sheet.
 Using the back of a fork, flatten in a crisscross pattern.
-Optionally, sprinkle with sugar or course salt.
+Optionally, sprinkle with sugar or coarse salt.

 Bake: Place in the oven and bake for 10 – 13 minutes (13 minutes will yield a crispier cookie that’s tender inside).
 Let cool a few minutes, transfer cookies to wire rack and repeat with remaining dough.

 Store: Cookies can be stored in an airtight container on the counter for 5 days.
 They do well loosely covered on the counter for 2 – 3 days as well.
 To keep longer, store in the refrigerator for up to 2 weeks.

 To freeze: Let cookies cool completely, store in freezer safe container for up to 2 months.

 *Reduce the sugar to 3/4 cup for a less sweet cookie.
 It’s just as delicious!

 **If you don’t have baking soda on hand, baking powder works great too.
 I tested many batches and they were just fine.